BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES

 - Admitting a student to candidacy for a degree.

-- Revisions of the guidelines of the graduate programs.
+- Revision of the guidelines of the graduate programs.

 Section I. Membership and Officers of the RSC